webcomponents-cg/docs-and-guides/docs/articles/using/styling-shadow.md

 The following will happen:

 - The first component will render with only the styles defined in the component code.
 So, the header will be bigger and underlined and the content will have a red bold highlighted part.
 - The second component will mix the light DOM and shadow DOM styles again and the light DOM styles will be prioritized once more.
-So, the header will keep it's size but without the underline and the content will have an extra padding and change the highlight color to navy.
+So, the header will keep its size but without the underline and the content will have an extra padding and change the highlight color to navy.

+// TODO Add an image or demo?

 ## A full example